 Sometimes sportsbooks will offer you better prices on certain pre-made parlays than on SGPs.

-Wednesday night, John Collins to score 15+ points and Hawks moneyline paid -115 in an SGP, but it paid +100 under FanDuel's "performance doubles" for the exact same thing!
+Back in a previous season, John Collins to score 15+ points and Hawks moneyline paid -115 in an SGP, but it paid +100 under FanDuel's "performance doubles" for the exact same thing.

 5. Odds increases are not created equal